McKenzie Electric Cooperative

 McKenzie Electric Cooperative, Inc. (MEC) is a utility cooperative based in Watford City, North Dakota.
+It is a rural, not-for-profit electric cooperative governed by a nine-member board of directors elected by its members.
 It services portions of McKenzie, Dunn, Billings, Golden Valley and Mercer Counties in North Dakota and Richland and Wibaux Counties in Montana.
+The cooperative serves nearly 15,000 electric meters across the seven counties.
 MEC is a member of the North Dakota Association of Rural Electric Cooperatives.